CFPB Complaint Search — By Company, Product & State avatar

 • No infrastructure needed -- Runs entirely on Apify's cloud.
 No servers, no Docker setup, no dependencies to install.

-• Direct complaint links -- Every result includes a generated URL linking directly to the complaint detail page on the CFPB website.
+• Direct complaint links -- Every record-mode result includes a generated URL linking directly to the complaint detail page on the CFPB website.

 Key features